nixers-projects/batcot/README.md

 ```
         It's best to use the IRC channel rather than my iotek mail since I
         haven't used in quite a while.
 If I'm unresponsive, send me a memo.
-        If you have no idea what that means "/msg memoserv help" for more
+        If you have no idea what that means; "/msg memoserv help" for more
         information, on the IRC server of course.
 ```